NabeelFK/FitnessDietTrackerApp/README.md

 ## Usage
 Fitness Diet Tracker is a tool designed to help users gain a better understanding of their fitness goals and the necessary steps to achieve them.
 It provides insights into workout durations, calorie intake, and more, all tailored to the user's profile.

+## Known Issues and Future Updates
+While the Fitness Diet Tracker is functional, there are still some **bugs** present in the project that affect certain features.
+I acknowledge that these issues exist and intend to address them in the future, although they will likely remain unaddressed for some time.
+Please be aware of the following potential issues:
+- Some features may not work as intended under specific conditions.
+- A few bugs may cause certain actions to fail or behave unexpectedly.

+Despite these known issues, the core functionality of the app remains operational, and I plan to fix these bugs when I have the opportunity.

 ## Contributors
 This project was developed by:
 - Steven Barclay